-You get a huge case with a ceiling bracket that, unless you install drop ceilings, you’ll most likely never use.
+You get a huge case with a ceiling bracket that, unless you install drop ceilings, you’ll never use.
 However, the case is a great place to store the laser detector and grade rod bracket.
-So all that stuff lives in the case in my garage, while the laser lives in an old camera bag inside my daily carry tool bag.
-Not bad.
+So all that stuff lives in the case in my garage, while the laser lives in an old camera bag inside my tool bag.

 A Chance To Jump Ship

 Currently, DeWalt does not offer a fast charger that will charge 12, 20, and 60 volt batteries.
 This means I have to carry two chargers.
-One small, fast, single port charger for my 20 and 60 volts and one small charger for the 12V.
+One fast charger for my 20 and 60 volts and one small charger for the 12V.

 As this was my first 12V DeWalt tool I considered jumping over to Makita for my 12V tools.
-I like their 12V lineup over DeWalt’s.
-If I have to carry two chargers there is no reason not to carry another platform in 12V.
+I like their 12V lineup and if I have to carry two chargers anyway…

-In the end I chose the DeWalt 12V laser for the forward spot.
-And besides, the charger that came with the 12V Makita laser was freakin’ HUGE!
-One of the things I love about big D’s platform is their compact chargers.
-But ya, no triple volt.
+But, I chose the DeWalt 12V laser for the forward spot.
+And besides, the charger that came with the 12V Makita was freakin’ HUGE!

 I prefer the slimmer size and versatility of the 5 spot combo laser over the 360.
 If you need full 360 coverage go for the 360.
-If you want brighter lines, and don’t need a forward spot (I don’t really need it actually), check out the Makita 4 spot plus cross line.
+If you want brighter lines, and don’t need a forward spot, check out the Makita 4 spot plus cross line.

 TOOLREV EARNS COMMISSIONS ON PURCHASES MADE THROUGH OUR LINKS